tupl-tufts/rdl/README.md

 type Pathname, :ascend, '() { (Pathname) -> %any } -> %any'
 ```

-Here the block passed to `Pathname#ascend` must take a `Pathname` and can return any object.
+Here the block passed to `Pathname.ascend` must take a `Pathname` and can return any object.

 This is a *higher-order* contract, because it applies to a higher-order method, i.e., a method that can take a block argument.